aws-samples/disaster-recovery-workshop/workshop/content/intro/infra-aws/_index.en.md

 Go to [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/).

 {{% notice tip%}} <i class="fas fa-lightbulb"></i>
 The regions are geographically distributed and this reflects the time of communication between them.
-If your application is latency sensitive, you should balance the proximity of regions with the possibility of a regional event.
+If your application is latency-sensitive, you should balance the proximity of regions with the possibility of a regional event.
 {{% /notice%}}

-There are services that are not available in all regions.
+Some services are not available in all regions.
 When choosing a region, confirm that the service you want to use is available.
 See the table for [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

 ---
 **References:**